hicker-coder/Pdf_merger/README.md

 ## Contribution
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This script is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.